jkapi/nbbc/README.md

 Copyright © 2008-10, the Phantom Inker.
 All rights reserved.

-I am not the author of this software, I have simply uploaded it to GitHub to make it was to add to Packagist.
+I am not the author of this software, I have simply uploaded it to GitHub to make it easy to add to Packagist.
 For more information on this library visit the homepage of the library here: http://nbbc.sourceforge.net/